-Headwaters Science Institute is a non-profit dedicated to the facilitation of student led scientific research.
-The Shane McConkey Eco Challenge is a great way to introduce your students to this valuable learning opportunity.
+Headwaters Science Institute is dedicated to the facilitation of student led scientific research.
+Participating in the Shane McConkey Eco Challenge is a great way to introduce your students to this type of student led learning.
 Below are several resources to help you along the way.

 The best projects take action locally and also engage the broader community.
 Think what actions can you take (at your school, for example), and how can you share the impact or knowledge with more people.